 Using credit correctly not only keeps you out of financial hot water, but also helps you build a strong credit history and gain access to more and better credit deals.
-Even a single mistake you make with your first credit card can haunt you for years, based on the fact that businesses share your credit history with each other.
+Even a single mistake you make with your first credit card can haunt you for years, based on the fact that credit card companies share your credit history with the major credit bureaus.
 Understanding the difference between the principal on your credit card statement and your fees and interest rates will help you build and maintain long-term creditworthiness.

 The Principal and the Pauper

 Credit card principal is the amount of money you charge, transfer or advance yourself.
 For example, if you buy a CD, that goes onto your credit card balance and is part of the principal on which your interest is calculated.
 If you get money from an ATM using your card or transfer a balance from another card, those are examples of principal.
 Many people get into financial trouble by charging too many things they absolutely don’t need.
 Read the terms of your credit card agreement to learn the different rates for different principal balances.
 For example, you might pay no interest on the balance of a transfer for 12 months, a different rate on purchases you make and a higher rate on money you advance yourself.
 If you miss a payment or pay late, your interest rates can change and skyrocket.